 To go to the page with Dazey red gear cover butter churns with similar tulip shaped, glass jars click here.

 These are Lightning Butter Machines in 1, 2, 3 and 4 quart sizes.
 They were patented on February 6, 1917 and originally manufactured by the Stewart-Skinner Company of Worcester, Massachusetts The patent was granted to Charles Stewart who was the president of the Stewart-Skinner Company.
 The patent dealt solely with the metal dasher and not with the churn mechanism or the glass jar.
-In the patent papers he claims that this dasher design is simple, inexpensive and easier to clean.
-He also notes that dashers with four blades, which were common at the time, do not increase the efficiency of the dasher.
-This proved to be true since in later butter churns the four blade paddle disappeared and two blades became the norm.
+In the patent papers he claimed that this dasher design was simple, inexpensive and easier to clean.
+He also noted that dashers with four blades, which were common at the time, did not increase the efficiency of the dasher.
+Press releases for the Lightning Butter Machines noted that the propellers of planes and ships of the time never had four blades, rather two or three were the norm.
+This observation proved to be true since in later butter churns the four blade paddle disappeared and two blades became the norm.

 J. S. Biesecker, a large dairy supply company in New York, advertised these churns in December of 1917 for $1.50, $2.00, $2.50 and $3.00 for the 1, 2, 3 and 4 quart sizes.
 The Stewart-Skinner Company sold its butter churn business around 1923 and these butter churns were then manufactured by the Reynolds-Brown Company of Beverly, Massachusetts.
 Eventually the Taylor Manufacturing Company of Wollaston, Massachusetts acquired the business.